MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-ide.md

 ![Connected services](../ide/media/VSIDE_Tour_Connected_Services.png)

-Choosing a service on the **Connected Services** page starts a Connected Services wizard that configures your project and downloads the necessary NuGet packages to help get you started coding against the service.
+Choosing a service on the **Connected Services** page starts a **Connected Services** wizard that configures your project and downloads the necessary NuGet packages to help get you started coding against the service.

-You can view and manage your Azure-based cloud resources within Visual Studio using [Cloud Explorer](/azure/vs-azure-tools-resources-managing-with-cloud-explorer). **Cloud Explorer** shows the Azure resources in all the accounts managed under the Azure subscription you are logged into.
-You can get Cloud Explorer by selecting the **Azure development** workload in the Visual Studio installer.
+You can view and manage your Azure-based cloud resources within Visual Studio using [Cloud Explorer](/azure/vs-azure-tools-resources-managing-with-cloud-explorer).
+Cloud Explorer shows the Azure resources in all the accounts managed under the Azure subscription you are logged into.
+You can get **Cloud Explorer** by selecting the **Azure development** workload in the Visual Studio installer.

 ![Cloud Explorer](../ide/media/VSIDE_CloudExplorer.png)

 **Server Explorer** helps you browse and manage SQL Server instances and assets locally, remotely, and on Azure, Salesforce.com, Office 365, and websites.
-To open Server Explorer, on the main menu, choose **View** > **Server Explorer**.
+To open **Server Explorer**, on the main menu, choose **View** > **Server Explorer**.
 See [Add new connections](../data-tools/add-new-connections.md) for more information on using Server Explorer.

 [SQL Server Data Tools (SSDT)](/sql/ssdt/download-sql-server-data-tools-ssdt) is a powerful development environment for SQL Server, Azure SQL Database and Azure SQL Data Warehouse.
 It enables you to build, debug, maintain, and refactor databases.
 You can work with a database project, or directly with a connected database instance on- or off-premises.